 The region abounds with rare and endangered wildlife that can be observed in its natural habitat.

-From the rare crested penguin to rowi kiwi, fur seals and migrating whales.
+From the rare Tawaki / Fiordland Crested penguin to rowi kiwi, fur seals and migrating whales.
 The coastline is just the beginning; native forest harbours wildlife that visitors can observe or get active with through conservation initiatives.
-The West Coast is also home to the Haast UNESCO World Heritage Site.
+The West Coast is also part of the Haast UNESCO World Heritage Site.

 The West Coast is home to New Zealand’s two most famous glaciers – Fox and Franz Josef.
 Both are known as the most dramatic and accessible glaciers in the world and the best ice experiences outside of the Himalayas.
-The glaciers can be observed from a myriad of vantage points and accessed by helicopter.
+The glaciers can be observed from a myriad of vantage points but are best seen from the air on a scenic flight or on a guided heli-hike tour.

 Culture, history and Pounamu